-BNP on Tuesday briefed foreign diplomats stationed in Dhaka about the country's latest situation and some other issues, including the recent city polls and the student movement seeking safe roads.
+BNP on Thursday briefed foreign diplomats stationed in Dhaka about the country’s latest situation and some other issues, including party chairperson Khaleda Zia’s health condition and recent upazila polls.

-BNP secretary general Mirza Fakhrul Islam Alamgir and the party's some standing committee members apprised the diplomats of the party's observations on the issues at a closed-door meeting at BNP chairperson's Gulshan office.
+BNP secretary general Mirza Fakhrul Islam Alamgir and the party’s some senior leaders apprised the diplomats of the party’s observations on the issues at a closed-door meeting at BNP chairperson’s Gulshan office in the afternoon.

-He said their party leaders also briefed diplomats about how the government is obstructing the release of BNP chairperson Khaleda Zia and depriving of her proper treatment in jail.
+He said their party leaders also briefed the diplomats about how the government is obstructing the release of BNP chairperson Khaleda Zia and depriving her of proper treatment.